rakeshthinqq/search-core/README.md

   - Add a url paramter `next` for the pagination token to go to the next set of 5 results
   - You should be able to use the latest pagination token from each response to paginate through all of the results

+### Requirements - PART 3
+- For this section, we recommend you take advantage of the Ubuntu server that we provided you
+- Complete the install.sh and start.sh scripts
+- install.sh should do all the preparation for your project to run, such as downloading any dependencies and compiling if necessary
+- start.sh should start up your service
+- After we run start.sh, your service should be able to repond to API requests
+- These scripts should be able to run on any machine as long as they have exactly the same version of Ubuntu that we provided you with the same level of access

 ## Coding

 1. Clone this repo and commit your code as you work